awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 # Create a Maintenance Window \(Console\)<a name="sysman-maintenance-create-mw"></a>

-To create a Maintenance Window, you must do the following:
+To create a Maintenance Window, do the following:
-+ Create the window and define its schedule and duration\.
++ Create a window and define its schedule and duration\.
 + Assign targets for the window\.
 + Assign tasks to run during the window\.